doctrine/orm/docs/en/cookbook/aggregate-fields.rst

 SUM over all entries amounts yields -400.
 A violation of our max credit rule.

-You can use both optimistic or pessimistic locking to save-guard your aggregate fields against this kind of race-conditions.
+You can use both optimistic or pessimistic locking to safe-guard your aggregate fields against this kind of race-conditions.
 Reading Eric Evans DDD carefully he mentions that the "Aggregate Root" (Account in our example) needs a locking mechanism.